jj0hanna/SDL_Space_Shooter/README.txt

 -------------------------------------------------------------------------------------------------------------
 To make this project in a data oriented way i decided to create objectpoolings and to split the enemy and the player script in stucts "Movment" and "Body".
 In this way i could start the game with creating the bullets and the enemies and easy use them when needed.
-And i could manipulate ether only the body or the movment of the player or an enemy.
+And i could manipulate either only the body or the movment.